dsmolero/docker-compose-lamp/README.md

 #### Connect via SSH

 You can connect to web server to perform various operations on it.
-Use below command to login to container via ssh.
+To login to the container via ssh:

     $ docker-compose -f docker-compose-lamp/docker-compose.yml exec webserver bash